brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 {{< x user="Steve8708" id="1856896071433424982" >}}

-I noticed a coworker published a PR for review that had invalid code and the engineer blamed it on AI.
+I saw a coworker publish a PR with invalid code and blame AI.
 People are accountable for code.
 AI can't be accountable.

-There doesn't need to be a major paradigm shift with best practice.
+There doesn't need to be a major paradigm shift in best practices.
 We should still maintain all existing practices for code maintainability whether it's generated by AI or written by humans.
 For example, of course we should be concerned about what code AI writes.
 The same is true when we select libraries or languages without AI.
 In both cases we own the decision and the code.
-Age old best practice continue even with modern AI technology.
+Age-old best practices continue even with modern AI technology.

 ## Open Questions

-As LLMs and the tooling evolves, so do my workflows.
+As LLMs and the tooling evolve, so do my workflows.
 I'm continuing to learn and grow with these changes.
 My [AI repo](https://github.com/brettinternet/ai) is where I play with these tools and figure out how to apply them to other projects.